 Again it must be asked - where does such a test lead?
 The visitor may be sero positive but have no intention or opportunity to pass on the virus.
-The risk for closing down the travel opportunities to hundreds of thousands of people enhancing discrimination against them on the grounds of previous exposure to the AIDS virus - would cast a blight on them as well as adding enormously to the administrative costs and imposing a heavy strain on already hard pressed testing facilities.
+The risk for closing down the travel opportunities to hundreds of thousands of people - enhancing discrimination against them on the grounds of previous exposure to the AIDS virus - would cast a blight on them as well as adding enormously to the administrative costs and imposing a heavy strain on already hard pressed testing tacilities.
 There is, additionally, the consideration that, unless it is contemplated that such tests will lead to quarantine measures, such large scale mandatory tests for the AIDS virus seem pointless.
 They may have some epidemiological value.
 But otherwise, in the target groups so far mentioned, they would appear to involve disproportionate public costs for little real gain.
 There is, as well, an additional consideration.
 In many countries the populations of the military, prison and migrant groups will tend to be highly representative of poorer groups in the community and ethnic minorities.
-The spectre is thus presented of mandatory testing which is targeted at these minorities, who already suffer various forms of discrimination, but without leading to an effective cure and without countervailing reinforcement against discrimination and adverse consequences to those testing positive.16 fears?
+The spectre is thus presented of mandatory testing which is targeted at these minorities, who already suffer various forms of discrimination, but without leading to an effective cure and without countervailing reinforcement against discrimination and adverse consequences to those testing positive.16

+Finally, there is the consideration that if the public sector acts in a discriminating way against particular groups with whom it has a relationship, the risk will be run that encouragement will be given to the private sector to act likewise.
+Why not test all public employees, simply to alay fears?
 Why not test all proponents for insurance?
 If the Government adopts policies, practices and laws which require testing as preconditions of service or privileges, an example is set which will heavily strain the public and private health resources.
 It will do so without contributing significantly to the policy which must have primacy at this time.
-This is the containment of the AIDS virus so far as possible to the persons already exposed to it and the prevention of its spread elsewhere to persons not yet infected.
+This is the containment of the AIDS virus so far as possible to the persons already exposed to it and the prevention of its spread elsewhere to persons not yet intected.
 This is where resources should be spent.
 It is where laws should be focused.
 Not on politically popular but sadly illdirected and ineffective laws for mandatory testing which lead to no cure and only raise the spectre of further discrimination.